All guides

 3. Pre-Launch or Beta Testing

-At this stage, you already have a near-final or beta version of your product.
+At this stage, you already have a near-final or beta version of your final product.
 In this time, you can use usability testing to evaluate its overall effectiveness.
 This ensures that you can fix mistakes and make critical adjustments before the product is launched into the hands of users.

 4. Post-Launch and Continuous Improvement